CaptainRich/Basic_Python/README.md

 **animal_classes.py** - a routine illustrating 'class' definition and usage.
 **capitals_dictionary.py** - a routine to quiz the user on state capitals, using a dictionary.
 **dictionaries.py** - a routine to illustrate the 'dictionary' data structure and its usage, as well as 'enumerate'.
-**dir_list.py**  - a routine to list the files and directories in a specified directory.
+**dir_list.py**  - a routine to list the files and directories in a specified directory, and utilize the 'pathlib' module.
 **Factorization.py** - a routine to display all the factors of an integer value, implemented 'try', 'except' and 'sys.exit()' on error
 **fibonacci.py** - a routine to generate a fibonacci series up to 100
 **floating_ops.py** - a routine illustrating floating point operations and rounding